rektdeckard/kdim/README.md

 tree.has(testPoint); // false
 ```

-> Note: by default, input datasets are shallowly copied during tree construction, and retained within the data structure.
+> **NOTE:** by default, input datasets are shallowly copied during tree construction, and retained within the data structure.
 If desired, the underlying dataset may be used without copying, using the option `copy: false`;

 ### BloomFilter